SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/recaptcha.md

 has_children: false
 ---

-# Adding ReCAPTCHA to an Event Page
+# Adding reCAPTCHA to an Event Page
 ## Step-by-Step Guide

 ## The Issue: